-Generic Name: ARIPIPRAZOLE - ORAL Pronounced: (AR-i-PIP-ra-zole) Abilify Oral Precautions
+Generic Name: ARIPIPRAZOLE - INJECTION Pronounced: (AR-i-PIP-ra-zole) Abilify IM Precautions

-Before taking aripiprazole, tell your doctor or pharmacist
+Before using aripiprazole, tell your doctor or pharmacist

 if you are allergic to it; or if you have any other allergies.
 This product may